practicing in Association (not as Partners)

-ANSWER: Every other weekends plus one weekday evening (overnight if the child is old enough and the parent is able to take them to school the next morning).
+ANSWER: Every other weekend plus one weekday evening (usually Wednesday), or alternate weekends plus one weekday evening during the weeks there is no weekend access (overnight on a weekday if the child is old enough and the parent is able to take them to school the next morning).

 40. What is the FRO I keep hearing about?

-ANSWER: The FRO is the Ontario Family Responsibilities Office of the Ministry of Community and Social Services.
+ANSWER: The FRO is the Ontario Family Responsibility Office of the Ministry of Community and Social Services.
 They are the agency that enforces child and spousal support when such a task is assigned to them.
-In simple terms they are the people who go after “deadbeat Dads”.
+In simple terms they are the people who collect money from child support payors including "deadbeat Dads”.
 By law, all Ontario support orders are to be enforced by FRO unless both parties sign a FRO withdrawal form at the end of the court sitting (or later).
 If there is no court order, you can take your Separation Agreement to a family court and sign a short affidavit stating that you want the court to send the terms of the agreement to FRO for enforcement and that will happen.

 41. Can FRO really put people in jail for 6 months for not paying child support?